jasoneppink/handheld-digital-photo-frame/README.md

 5. In Settings > System > Developer Options
    * Turn on "Stay Awake"
    * Turn off "Automatic System Updates"
-6. Remove all apps except Fotoo and Google Drive from the Home Screen by dragging them to the top of the screen.
-Move Fotoo and Google Drive to the dock (or your preferred location).
+6. On the Home Screen, remove all apps except Fotoo and Google Drive by dragging them to the top of the screen.
+Move Fotoo and Google Drive to the dock (or your preferred location). < PHOTO >
 7. Long press on an empty part of the Home Screen.
 A menu will pop up.
 Select Home Settings.
    * Turn off Allow Edit
    * Select Hidden & Protected Apps and hide everything.
 (You can still access Fotoo and Google Drive from the dock.)